Need more adventure in your life?

 You could also try to stump the historical actors but I’ll warn you that they are really good at staying in their character.
 They won’t acknowledge anything outside of their time period.

 There is a LOT to see both inside and out!
-If you get hungry there is a restaurant on site with reasonable prices.
-If you visit in the fall, you will also want to check out the Apple Store with lots of apple themed treats and goodies.
+If you get hungry there is a restaurant on-site at reasonable prices.
+If you visit in the fall, you will also want to check out the Apple Store with lots of apple-themed treats and goodies.

 4. Solve the Mystery in the Nick of Time

 I’ve visited several escape rooms before but this one was my first with all of my family members.
 I’m happy to report that we didn’t kill each other and we handled the pressure relatively well.

-You can enjoy a variety of adult beverages from wine to beer in a beautiful contemporary space that includes a Chihuly inspired chandelier and a spacious outdoor patio.
+You can enjoy a variety of adult beverages from wine to beer in a beautiful contemporary space.
+The Escape Room includes a Chihuly inspired chandelier and a spacious outdoor patio.

 5. Fulfill Your Need For Speed

-*All junior racers must be at least 48” and adult racers must be at least 4?
-10? tall to race.
+*All junior racers must be at least 48” and adult racers must be at least 4′ 10″ tall to race.
 All racers should be under 7ft tall and 300 lbs.
 Make sure that you also wear close-toed shoes.